Enterprise Design Leadership

 Execution & team

-I led design strategy across three AI initiatives and did much of the execution myself: I extended the design system and component library for consistent patterns across the portfolio, mentored a junior designer and PM on AI UX and design ops, and embedded design ops and agile practices — boosting team capability by over 80%.
+I extended the design system and component library for consistent patterns across the portfolio, mentored a junior designer and PM on AI UX and design ops, and embedded design ops and agile practices — boosting team capability by over 80%.
 I facilitated biweekly cross-functional sessions, synthesized prior UX work and learning-science research, and wrote design principles for learning and workflow myself.
 Staying close to client teams kept the work grounded in real organizational constraints.

 AI Coach persona — confidence indicator